 about

-A finalist in the Woollahra Small Sculpture prize, 2024 with her entry Nuggets of Wisdom and Fries with That, Emma's work is an interactive sculptural jewellery set that connects viewers to an AI chicken nugget chat bot.
-This work can be viewed until October 20th at Woollahra Gallery
+She was also a finalist in the 2024 Woollahra Small Sculpture Prize for Nuggets of Wisdom and Fries with That- an interactive sculptural jewellery set that connects to an AI chicken nugget chatbot.
+View here

-At the heart of Emma’s practice is a commitment to innovation and storytelling, positioning her as a transformative figure in contemporary jewellery, whose work not only reflects the present but also engages with the future.
+At the heart of Emma’s practice is a commitment to material curiosity, speculative inquiry, and radical storytelling, positioning her as a transformative force in contemporary jewellery, whose work reflects the present while imagining alternative futures.

 Galleries and Stockists: